This post may contain affiliate links. Read my Disclosure page.

 - Remove from the oven and allow to cool on the sheet pan for 10 minutes before peeling off the parchment paper and cooling completely on a wire rack.
 (If the bottoms are a tiny bit sticky, keep them on the tray to cool off for an additional 10-15 minutes.
 If, however, the bottoms are already brown, they peel off cleanly, or they appear over-baked, then carefully take them off the tray immediately to cool down.)
 Repeat the baking process with the remaining sheet pans.Pro Tip: It’s always better to over- rather than under-bake your macarons as the maturation process can typically salvage ones that are over-baked.

-- Transfer the peppermint cheesecake filling into a pastry bag.
+- Transfer the peppermint cream cheese frosting into a pastry bag.
 Pair each macaron shell with another of a similar size and then fill the macarons, gently sandwiching together.

 - Drizzle the filled macarons with the melted white chocolate and then immediately sprinkle with graham cracker crumbs, if using.
 Store the filled macarons in an airtight container in the fridge for up to 5 days and bring back to room temperature before enjoying.